Colossae: Hellenistic period

-Pauline period
+Roman period

-Although during the Hellenistic period, the town was of some mercantile importance, by the 1st century it had dwindled greatly in size and significance.
+By the 1st century it had dwindled greatly in size and significance.
+The city was decimated by an earthquake in the 60s AD, and was rebuilt independent of the support of Rome.

+Christanity.
 Paul's letter to the Colossians points to the existence of an early Christian community.
-The town was known for its fusion of religious influences (syncretism), which included Jewish, Gnostic, and pagan influences that, in the first century AD, were described as an angel-cult.
-This unorthodox cult venerated the archangel Michael, who is said to have caused a curative spring to gush from a fissure in the earth.

-The worship of angels showed analogies with the cult of pre-Christian pagan deities like Zeus.
-Saint Theodoret of Cyrrhus told about their surviving in Phrygia during the fourth century.
+Colossae was home to the miracle near the Archangel church, where a sacristan named Archipos witnessed, how the Archangel Michael thwarted a plan by the heathens to destroy the church by flooding it with the waters of near-by mountain rivers.
+The Eastern Orthodox Church commemorates this feast on 6(19) September.

 The canonical biblical text Epistle to the Colossians is addressed to the Christian community in Colossae.
 The epistle has traditionally been attributed to Paul the Apostle due to its autobiographical salutation and style, but some modern critical scholars now believe it to be written by another author some time after Paul's death.
 It is believed that one aim of the letter was to address the challenges that the Colossian community faced in its context of the syncretistic Gnostic religions that were developing in Asia Minor.

 According to the Epistle to the Colossians, Epaphras seems to have been a person of some importance in the Christian community in Colossae, and tradition presents him as its first bishop.
 The epistle also seems to imply that Paul had never visited the city, because it only speaks of him having "heard" of the Colossians' faith, and in the Epistle to Philemon Paul tells Philemon of his hope to visit Colossae upon being freed from prison.
 Tradition also gives Philemon as the second bishop of the see.

-The city was decimated by an earthquake in the 60s AD, and was rebuilt independent of the support of Rome.

 The Apostolic Constitutions list Philemon as a bishop of Colossae.
 On the other hand, the Catholic Encyclopedia considers Philemon doubtful.

 The first historically documented bishop is Epiphanius, who was not personally at the Council of Chalcedon, but whose metropolitan bishop Nunechius of Laodicea, the capital of the Roman province of Phrygia Pacatiana, signed the acts on his behalf.

+Middle Ages

 Byzantine period and decline

 The city's fame and renowned status continued into the Byzantine period, and in 858, it was distinguished as a Metropolitan See.
 The Byzantines also built the church of St. Michael in the vicinity of Colossae, one of the largest church buildings in the Middle East.
 Nevertheless, sources suggest that the town may have decreased in size or may even been completely abandoned due to Arab invasions in the seventh and eighth centuries, forcing the population to flee to resettle in the nearby city of Chonai (modern day Honaz).